fridlmue/harbour-avarisk/README.md

 ### Additional Regions:
 For other Regions (in Europe) I need local help to figure out if the local Avalanche Warning Service releases an XML in the CAAML-Format (http://caaml.org/Schemas/V5.0/Profiles/BulletinEAWS/).
 Then I need the Link to the XML (if available also for different Languages) and the names of all the "micro regions" that are served in that bulletin/XML.
 This is normally an ID and a Name (e.g. from TYROL: "AT-07-08" - "Zentrale Lechtaler Alpen", can be found here: https://lawinen.report/education/handbook).

+## Translation

+For Tyrol, South Tirol and Trentino the Bulletins are available in much more language versions (ES, FR, IT, CA and OC).
+But I'm not able to translate the App to those.
+So if someone can translate the Translation-Strings it is possible to make full localized versions of those languages.
+The region names for the sub regions also could be translated.
+The names can be found here: https://avalanche.report/education/handbook.
+If someone want to help with a translation please create an Issue.
+I'm happy to support for any kind of questions.

 ## License
 Licensed under GNU GPLv3